vivianweng28/aimTrainer/README.md

 suggestion given
 - be able to have the option to save my current session to file
 - be able to have the option to reload the file of a previous session and continue that session

+#Instructions for Grader
+- You can start the training session by...
+- You can add shots to the training session by pressing the target